Apps outside the Ecwid App Market

 client_idrequiredApplication ID.
 This is a public key.

-coderequiredThe temporary code received on the step #2
+coderequiredThe temporary code received in step #2

 redirect_uriconditionalIf the redirect_uri parameter was included in the authorization request, you must include it in the token request and their values must be identical.